mohitkr05/aws-learning-by-doing/docs/notes/01_introduction/Introduction-to-AWS.md

 # Introduction to AWS

-## Day 1 Goals

-- [ ] Get to know more about AWS
-- [ ] Create an AWS account
-- [ ] Go to IAM and secure your Root account
-- [ ] Create a seperate account for Console access

 ## What is AWS?

 Amazon Web Services (AWS)[^1] is a cloud computing[^2] platform provided by Amazon, offering a wide range of services to individuals, organizations, and governments.
 It is a comprehensive, secure, and scalable platform that enables customers to build, deploy, and manage applications and services with ease and flexibility.